 That is not surprising given that the DWT technology in MrSID arose from an FBI need to store and retrieve relatively small grayscale images of fingerprints while the DWT technology in ECW arose from ERMapper's extensive experience with large, digital images typical of GIS and spatial work.

 Third party comparisons over the years indicate ECW tends to produce better quality images that are compressed to smaller storage sizes than MrSID.
 Directions Magazine, a GIS industry journal, commented in a comparison of the two technologies, "ECW compressed images appear more faithful to the original without excessive noise, required less system resources to run and had a faster raster display plug-in for GIS."

 ECW normally is faster than MrSID.
 The speed difference might not be noticed when linking smaller files but when importing files of any size, but especially larger files, ECW usually will import faster than MrSID.
 Altering the display of images using Style is much faster with ECW than MrSID.

 ECW format also has the advantage of being a read/write format as a result of the wide availability of compression SDKs to enable third party applications to write ECW.
-Manifold, for example, can write ECW files up to 500 MB in size with no need for any other software.
+Manifold, for example, can write ECW files of any size (using Version 2 ECW) with no need for any other software.